After your insurance company representative has assessed the damage, you need to make a decision regarding the cleaning of your home and possessions.

 - The best method to save wet books is to freeze them in a vacuum freezer.
 This special freezer will remove the moisture without damaging the pages.
 If there will be a delay in locating such a freezer, then place them in a normal freezer to prevent mildew formation.

-- Sprinkling cornstarch or talc between the pages will aid in drying of very damp books – leave powders on for several hours and lightly brush off.
+- Sprinkling cornstarch or talc between the pages will aid in the drying of very damp books – leave powders on for several hours and lightly brush off.

 Leather Items and Footwear